prisma/ecosystem-tests/databases/digitalocean-pgbouncer/README.md

 We want to test DigitalOcean and PgBouncer setup with Prisma Client.
 Prisma Query Engine has a `pgbouncer=true` query param to enable support for pgBouncer.

 We aim to have two test case, one that doesn't use the `pgbouncer=true` query param and fails and another which uses the `pgbouncer=true` query param and succeeds.

-## Friction points

-Using two clients together, with and without a flag makes both tests flaky.
-At this point, it is working with both the tests but if it fails, we might want to remove the failing test.
+(This is not true at the moment, the tests pass even without the `pgbouncer=true` flag, this is unexpected and being tracked here https://github.com/prisma/e2e-tests/issues/378)

 ## How to run this locally